mosra/m.css/doc/plugins/images.rst

 -   Adds :css:`.m-image` / :css:`.m-figure` CSS classes to them so they have
     the expected m.css `image <{filename}/css/components.rst#images>`_ and
     `figure <{filename}/css/components.rst#figures>`_ styling.
--   Removes the :rst:`:align:`, :rst:`:figwidth:` and :rst:`:scale:` options,
-    as this is better handled by m.css features.
+-   Removes the :rst:`:align:` option, as this is better handled by m.css features and removes the redundant :rst:`:figwidth:` option (use :rst:`:width:` instead).
+-   The original :rst:`:width:`, :rst:`:height:` and :rst:`:scale:` options are
+    supported, only converted to a CSS ``style`` attribute instead of using deprecated HTML attributes.
+The width/height options take CSS units, the scale takes a percentage.
 -   To maintain accessibility easier, makes it possible to enforce :rst:`:alt:` text for every image and figure by setting :py:`M_IMAGES_REQUIRE_ALT_TEXT` to :py:`True`.